Registration for the 2018 class is now closed.

 The program is a 30-hour block of instruction designed to give the public a working knowledge of law enforcement and the department’s policies and operational practices.

-The academy will meet Tuesdays from 6 to 9 p.m. for 12 weeks at the Lakeway Activity Center, 105 Cross Creek, to cover a different area of police work each week.
+The academy will meet Wednesdays from 6 to 9 p.m. for 12 weeks at Lakeway City Hall Council Chambers, 1102 Lohmans Crossing Rd., to cover a different area of police work each week.
 Police officers, their supervisors and civilian personnel with particular expertise in a specific organizational function will conduct each instructional block.

 The primary objective of the Lakeway Citizens Police Academy is to build a better understanding between citizens and the police department through education.